The building will remain closed to the public (appointments only) until further notice.

 If you have a found animal, please Facebook message, email, or call first.
 We will get back to you as soon as we are able.
-We will be doing all interactions curbside, outside the building.
+We can do interactions curbside, outside the building if desired.
 We will give more specific instructions over the phone.

-Due to not being able to do adoptions, our funds coming in are drastically reduced.
-If you would like to donate at this time please do so through our website PchsMN.org.
+Our funds coming in are drastically reduced due to Covid-19.
+If you would like to donate at this time please do so through our donate button.
 We are set up through PayPal and would greatly appreciate any donations.

 Pope County Humane Society was established in 1985 and incorporated in 1987.
-We are a 501(c)3 non-profit organization, dedicated to caring for lost, abandoned and stray animals.
-Seeing a need for energetic, nonprofit to support our community's animal, we formed our organization to provide sensible solutions.
+We are a 501(c)3 non-profit organization, dedicated to caring for lost, abandoned, and stray animals.
+Seeing a need for an energetic nonprofit to support our community's animals, we formed our organization to provide solutions for animals in need.
 We've grown considerably since then, all thanks to the helping hands of this amazing community!